Scan & Deliver FAQ

 How do I place a request?

 Click on Request Print/Microform Articles from DNL (Scan & Deliver), then authenticate with your Net ID and password to get to the request form.
-Fill in the citation information as completely as possible (include an ISSN # if you have it).
-If you are coming from a database or discovery tool, often the form will be populated with the citation information automatically.
+Fill in the citation information as completely as possible, including an ISSN if you have it.

 How can I check whether a Scan & Deliver request has been submitted?

-You can always check the status of your requests by logging into your account, and clicking "View Outstanding Requests."
+You can check the status of your requests by logging into your account and clicking “View Outstanding Requests.”
 This will tell you whether the request has been sent, processed, or shipped.

 How many requests can be submitted at any one time?

-You may submit as many requests as you like, however, requests are filled on a first-come, first-served basis.
+You may submit as many requests as you like.
+Requests are filled on a first-come, first-served basis.
 Busy times during the semester may add to processing time.
-Patrons are encouraged to prioritize their requests and send them in as early as possible to ensure timely and efficient delivery.

 How soon will I get the items I've requested?